brave/brave-wallet-docs/docs/ethereum/use-cases/sending-transactions.md

 ## eth_signTransaction and eth_sendRawTransaction

-Sites can request that a transaction be signed by `eth_signTransaction` method and send singed transaction later through `eth_sendRawTransaction` or other preferred methods.
+Sites can request that a transaction be signed by `eth_signTransaction` method and send signed transaction later through `eth_sendRawTransaction` or other preferred methods.

 ```js